 * A note on translation:

 The second character of Kanazawa (金沢) is often imperfectly translated as “swamp” or “marsh”.
-While it does refer to waters from the earth, other characters correlate better with the English terms.
-The particular character used for Kanazawa’s traditional name, 金澤, can mean “lake” or “beneficence / blessing”.
+While it does refer to waters from the earth, other characters correlate better with these English terms.
+The particular character used for Kanazawa’s original written name, 金澤, can mean “lake” or “beneficence / blessing”.

 1-3 Kenrokumachi, Kanazawa